yuliskov/SmartTube/README.md

 SmartTube focuses on a clean and distraction-free interface for watching media content.
 The app does not include advertising UI elements and focuses on playback and browsing experience instead.

+### TTS Voiceover

+Enable TTS Voiceover in the player settings to translate videos automatically.
+Choose a YouTube dubbed track or Yandex VOT, a target language, and the audio mix there.
+Live voices can use a Yandex OAuth token under **Yandex account**; when they are unavailable, the app tries standard voices.
+The feature is off by default, and the player button turns it off for the current video.

 ### SponsorBlock